MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/secondary-tiles-desktop-pinning.md

 ---
-description: Desktop applications can pin secondary tiles thanks to the Desktop Bridge!
 title: Pin secondary tiles from desktop apps
+description: A desktop application such as a Windows App SDK (using WinUI 3), Windows Presentation Foundation (WPF), or Windows Forms (WinForms) app can pin a secondary tile by using an [MSIX package](https://developer.microsoft.com/windows/bridges/desktop).
+This is formerly known as Desktop Bridge.
 label: Pin secondary tiles from desktop apps
 template: detail.hbs
-ms.date: 05/25/2017
+ms.date: 03/03/2022
 ms.topic: article
 keywords: windows 10, desktop bridge, secondary tiles, pin, pinning, quickstart, code sample, example, secondarytile, desktop application, win32, winforms, wpf ms.localizationpriority: medium
 ---

 # Pin secondary tiles from desktop apps

-Desktop applications such as Windows App SDK (using WinUI 3), Windows Presentation Foundation (WPF), and Windows Forms (WinForms) apps can pin secondary tiles by using an [MSIX package](https://developer.microsoft.com/windows/bridges/desktop).
-This is also previously known as Desktop Bridge.
+A desktop application such as a Windows App SDK (using WinUI 3), Windows Presentation Foundation (WPF), or Windows Forms (WinForms) app can pin a secondary tile by using an [MSIX package](https://developer.microsoft.com/windows/bridges/desktop).
+This is formerly known as Desktop Bridge.

 ![Screenshot of secondary tiles](images/secondarytiles.png)